hugo-ribaud/bumb-buddy/memory-bank/activeContext.md

 ## Current Focus

-Project is in the initialization phase.
-Core requirements, technology stack, architecture, and project scaffolding have been completed.
-We are now ready for environment setup.
+Project is in the final stage of initialization.
+Core requirements, technology stack, architecture, project scaffolding, and environment setup have been completed.
+We are now ready for the final step: Memory Bank initialization.

 ## Immediate Next Steps

 1. ✅ Create the initial project structure using Expo
 2. ✅ Set up folder structure and navigation
 3. ✅ Initialize Redux store and auth slice
-4. ⬜ Set up Supabase project and configure authentication
+4. ✅ Switch to Bun as package manager
-5. ⬜ Set up environment variables for configuration
+5. ✅ Set up ESLint and environment configuration
-6. ⬜ Set up development workflow and testing environment
+6. ⬜ Complete Memory Bank initialization
+7. ⬜ Transition to Development phase

 ## Recent Decisions